drupol/not-a-number.io/content/posts/dev/2020-08-10-lazy-collection-library-oddities.md

 It opened my eyes to a lot of things that I had no idea before.

-I suggest to the readers to also read [this post](https://josephsilber.com/posts/2020/07/29/lazy-collections-in-laravel) from Joseph Silber, the author of the Laravel pull request, it's a great article about lazy collections.
+I suggest to the readers to also read [this post](https://josephsilber.com/posts/2020/07/29/lazy-collections-in-laravel) from **Joseph Silber**, the author of the Laravel pull request, it's a great and probably the best article about lazy collections.

-This post is not about how to use PHP Collection, but merely about the oddities that I wasn't expecting to find while coding it.
+This post is not about how to use my library, but merely about the oddities that I wasn't expecting to find while coding it.

 # Oddity #1

 There are some question on StackOverflow on how to "dedup" (deduplicate) an array.
-How to remove duplicated values from an array.
+Basically it means: "_How to remove duplicated values from an array_".

-There are many ways to do that, the most obvious example with [array_unique()](https://php.net/array-unique) is the following.
+There are many ways to do that, the most trivial example is with [array_unique()](https://php.net/array-unique).

 ```php
 <?php